hashicorp/consul/website/source/docs/guides/dns-cache.html.md

 * [`dns_config.allow_stale`](/docs/agent/options.html#allow_stale) must be
 set to true to enable stale reads.
 * [`dns_config.max_stale`](/docs/agent/options.html#max_stale) limits how stale results
-are allowed to be when quiering DNS.
+are allowed to be when querying DNS.

 With these two settings you can allow or prevent stale reads.
 Below we will discuss the advanatages and disadvatages of both.

 ### Allow Stale Reads

-Since Consul 0.7.1, `allow_stale` is enabled by default and using and a `max_stale` value that defaults to a near-indefinite threshold (10 years).
+Since Consul 0.7.1, `allow_stale` is enabled by default and uses a `max_stale` value that defaults to a near-indefinite threshold (10 years).
 This allows DNS queries to continue to be served in the event of a long outage with no leader.
 A new telemetry counter has also been added at